This Step: Practice Driving

 B) Complete Driver Education Segment 2

-Teens must finish Segment 2 (the last six hours of classroom instruction) with an approved public or private driver education program.
-During Segment 2, you also have to take a second written exam.
+Teens must finish Segment 2 with an approved public or private driver education program.
+During Segment 2, you also have to take a driving skills exam.
 Once you pass this portion of drivers ed, you’ll receive a Segment 2 completion certificate that you’ll hand over to a driving skills test examiner when you apply for a Level 2 license.

 C) Wrap up Behind-the-Wheel Practice Hours

-After completing your drivers ed course, finish any remaining supervised driving practice hours to meet the 50-hour requirement (including 10 driven at night).
+After completing your drivers ed course, finish any remaining supervised driving practice hours to meet the requirement for 50 hours of practice driving (including 10 hours driven at night).